 How are Sprinter Vans Used?

 Sprinter vans are another way to haul smaller quantities of freight.
-These 19.5 to 24 foot long vehicles can comfortably fit 3 standard-sized (40 inches by 48 inches) pallets and up to 3,000 pounds of total cargo.
+These 19.5 to 24-foot vehicles can comfortably fit three standard-sized (40 inches by 48 inches) pallets and up to 3,000 pounds of total cargo.